-ASSOCIATE OF APPLIED SCIENCE DEGREE (AAS) REQUIRED CREDITS: 61 DEGREE CODE: FAB-AAS
+DEGREE CODE: FAB-AAS

 This program is designed to provide quality education to those seeking to begin a career or further their career in the food service industry.
-The program consists of course work in food and beverage management, culinary arts, and general education which enable students to obtain the necessary knowledge and skills to be successful in the work
+The program consists of course work in food and beverage management, culinary arts, and general education which enable students to obtain the necessary knowledge and skills to be successful in the work environment.

 This program is accredited by the Accreditation Commission for Programs in Hospitality Administration (ACPHA), P.O.
-Box 400, Oxford, MD 21654, telephone: (410) 226-5527, emails: aoc@shore.intercom.net or acpha@atlanticbb.net.
+Box 400, Oxford, MD 21654, telephone: (410) 226-5527, emails: acc@shore.intercom.net or acpha@atlanticbb.net.
 Also accredited by the American Culinary Federation (ACF), 180 Center Place Way, St. Augustine, FL 32095, (904) 824-4468 | (800) 624-9458, Fax: (904) 940-0741, www.acfchefs.org.